GONNE-2004/My-js-journey/notes/day2.md

 e.g(`My name is ${name} and am ${age}.`). it makes things readable and easy to understand 4- Using the length method to find the last character of string e.g subject[subject.length - 1]
-5- Using the (indexOf) method to find a substring in a string e.g console.log(learningIsFunSentence.indexOf("Learning"));
+5- Using the (indexOf) method to find a substring positon in a string e.g const learningIsFunSentence = "Learning is fun.";
-6- Using the bracket notation to a character in a string e.gconsole.log(subject[1]);
+console.log(learningIsFunSentence.indexOf("Learning")); //output is 0 which's the 1st occurance of the subString 6- Using the bracket notation to a character in a string e.gconsole.log(subject[1]);